-To sum up, our first experience with Weglot Translate WordPress plugin has exceeded our expectations: it provides a splendid user experience in terms of translation interfaces, very soft launch and setup, out-of-the-box machine translation, proper documentation, SEO-friendly tools and settings and a good bunch of other helpful features.
-It’s ready to make your entire WordPress website multilingual with minimum efforts.
+To sum up, our first experience with the Weglot Translate WordPress plugin has exceeded our expectations: it provides a splendid user experience in terms of translation interfaces, very soft launch and setup, out-of-the-box machine translation, proper documentation, SEO-friendly tools and settings and a good bunch of other helpful features.
+It’s ready to make your entire WordPress website multilingual with minimum effort.

 On the cons side, if you need the all-inclusive toolkit from Weglot Translate, it has a cost, as usual with quality services.
 So if you find premium solutions more suitable, we believe you’ll have all you need.
 The plugin will definitely help you speak the language of your guests and increase direct website bookings by international travelers.

 If you have any questions or ideas, don’t hesitate to share them in the comments, hit the Chatbox or shoot us an email – we love to talk!

 Can Weglot help me add automatic Google Translate translations to the site?

 What translation plugins can I use with Hotel Booking?